 DESCRIPTION: The Franklin Inn-Van Liew Homestead in the East Millstone district of Franklin Township tells the story of the history the township from the earliest Dutch settlers, through the American Revolution, to the Canal era and the emergence of commerce, to its functioning as a thriving place ... » Learn More about The Franklin Inn-Van Liew Homestead

+UPDATE: The Kastner Mansion / Pride of Newark Elks Lodge No. 93 was gutted due to a fire in 2019.
+An article on the fire is here.
 DESCRIPTION: During the late 19th century, Newark was considered the beer brewing center of the United States.
-Then home to a large German immigrant population, the city supported at least six major breweries at this time.
-The brewery owners built large, impressive houses for themselves; the ... » Learn More about The Kastner Mansion / Pride of Newark Elks Lodge No. 93
+Then home to a large German immigrant ... » Learn More about The Kastner Mansion / Pride of Newark Elks Lodge No. 93